movementkitchen/website/src/blog/flat-stomach-or-strong-stomach/index.md

 > A stomach that is always flat might not be a strong stomach, but a tight stomach.

 Looking from the inside, pulling the navel in decreases the space inside the abdominal cavity.
-Less space, higher intra-abdominal pressure (IAP) — and the viscera and the organs have to go somewhere?
+Less space, higher intra-abdominal pressure (IAP) — and the viscera and the organs have to go somewhere.
 Pulling the navel in displaces the abdominal content into the thoracic and/or the pelvic cavity which interferes with digestion and can cause different pressure-related health issues, like haemorrhoids, diastasis recti, hernias, and pelvic floor disorders.

 ![Photo of a hand squeezing a balloon](balloon.jpg) Decreasing the volume increases the pressure.

 Carrying around high pressure inside the abdominal cavity is like having an overfilled balloon inside you waiting for an opportunity to burst.
-So, if you have a raised IAP to start with, and it happens that you need to help your friend move a piano — or do something else where your body will need to raise the IAP additionally.
-BOOM! — that’s an injury.
+So, if you have a raised IAP to start with, and it happens that you need to help your friend move a piano — or do something else where your body will need to raise the IAP additionally: BOOM! — that’s an injury.

 Learning how to release the belly takes time and sometimes happens in layers.
 Some habits are hard to let go of as they have sneakily become a part of who we are or how we like to see ourselves.